-On June 28, 2016, the City Council approved a General Plan Amendment, Specific Plan Amendment, and First Amended and Restated Development Agreement for development of the Broadstone Estates Subdivision project.
-The approved General Plan Amendment and Specific Plan Amendment resulted in an increase in the amount of land designated for single-family development, and increase in the amount of open space, and elimination of land designated for industrial, office, and commercial uses within the 37.2-acre Broadstone Estates Subdivision project area.
+On June 28, 2016, the City Council approved a General Plan Amendment and Specific Plan Amendment for development of the Folsom Heights Subdivision project.
+The approved General Plan Amendment and Specific Plan Amendment resulted in an increase in the amount of land designated for single-family development, a decrease in the amount of land designated for multi-family development, a reduction in the amount of land designated for commercial development, and an increase in the amount of open space within the 189.7-acre Folsom Heights Subdivision project area.

-On April 11, 2017, the City Council approved a Small-Lot Vesting Tentative Subdivision Map, Project Design Guidelines, and an Inclusionary Housing Plan for the development of an 81-unit single family residential subdivision (Broadstone Estates Subdivision) on a 37.2-acre site located in the Folsom Plan Area at the southeast corner of Placerville Road and U.S. Highway 50.
-On January 25, 2019, Elliott Homes, Inc. submitted a timely letter to the City requesting a three-year extension in time for the Small-Lot Vesting Tentative Subdivision Map associated with the Broadstone Estates Subdivision project.
+On July 11, 2017, the City Council approved a Large-Lot Vesting Tentative Subdivision Map, Small-Lot Vesting Tentative Subdivision Map, Project Design Guidelines, and an Inclusionary Housing Plan for the development of a 530-unit residential and commercial development (Folsom Heights Subdivision) on a 189.7-acre site located in the northeast corner of the Folsom Plan Area.
+On August 27, 2019, the City Council approved a three-year extension in time for the previously approved Small-Lot Vesting Tentative Subdivision Map associated with the Folsom Heights Subdivision project.
+On August 11, 2021, Elliott Homes submitted a timely letter to the City requesting a three-year extension in time for the Small-Lot Vesting Tentative Subdivision Map associated with the Folsom Heights Subdivision project.